niliha/Tlc5940/README.md

 DOT Correction can be set for each channel individually.
 Animation doesn't work as PROGMEM snippets for ESP32 were not finished.

+The corresponding pinout can be found in the `pinouts` directory.

 # Tlc5940 Library

 16 channel PWM LED driver based on the Texas Instruments TLC5940 chip.